 Now that you’ve explored and familiarized yourself with the data you have coming into Observability Cloud, set up detectors to issue alerts about your data and customize your Observability Cloud experience.

-Set up detectors to send alerts when data conditions that are important to you are met.
+Set up detectors to send alerts when your incoming data contains conditions you want to know about.

 In addition to exploring your data using Infrastructure Monitoring navigators and built-in dashboards, you can also create new dashboards and customize existing ones.

 In addition to the built-in data you already have coming into Observability Cloud, you can also bring in custom data.
 For more information, see Configure and instrument applications to send custom data and Use the Observability Cloud API to send custom data.

 Customize your APM experience by setting up business workflows and creating span tags that add metadata to traces sent to APM.
 For more information, see Correlate traces to track Business Workflows and Add context to spans with span tags in Splunk APM.

 Customize your logs pipeline to add value to your raw logs.

 Now that you’ve customized your Observability Cloud experience, create global data links to further enrich the user experience.

 Global data links provide convenient access to related resources, such as Observability Cloud dashboards, Splunk Cloud Platform and Splunk Enterprise, custom URLs, and Kibana logs in the context of the following locations in Observability Cloud:

 Infrastructure Monitoring navigators

 For more information, see Link metadata to related resources using global data links in Splunk Observability Cloud.